 If you take a closer look, there are so many ways to attach a face mask to your ears or head!
-After looking into masks in great detail over the past couple of weeks and having all these little sketches for mask tying techniques on my desk, I finally drew an infographic that shows 9 different ways to tie a cloth mask with ear bands or head ties.
+After looking into masks in great detail over the past couple of weeks and having all these little sketches for mask tying techniques on my desk, I finally drew an infographic that shows all the different ways to tie a cloth mask with ear bands or head ties.

 Tying Techniques for Face Masks

-For longer wear or when the ears hurt, the connected ear straps can be a true ear saviour!
+For longer wear or when the ears hurt, the connected ear loops can be a true ear saviour!
 With the help of a short button band or just a simple extra piece of ribbon tied together, the elastics stay away from the back of the ears.

-The buttoned ear straps work in a similar way, with two buttons attached to a hair band (or, with the help of a rubber band, even to glasses!).
+The buttoned ear loops work in a similar way, with two buttons attached to a hair band (or, with the help of a rubber band, even to glasses!).
 Here, the ear bands are led around those buttons instead of around the ears at all.

 The classic head ties are tied in the neck and on the back of the head, for people with long hair usually under their ponytail or bun.
 Head ties take a little longer to fasten, but are ideal for longer but rather comfortable wearing.